alpiepho/scoreboard_tn2/README.md

 # Todo and Future Changes
-- fix start up persistence
+- refactor persistence for fonts
-- add color to persistent data
-- add font to persistant data
 - fix home screen icon
 - more fonts
 - move fonts to another dialog?